Arizona State makes College Football Playoff with 45-19 win over Iowa State in Big 12 title game

 The takeaway

 Arizona State has its first outright conference title since winning the Pac-10 in 1996.
-It is an impressive Big 12 debut after going 3-9 in its final Pac-12 season.
-The eight-win improvement is a school record — the previous was five.
+After going 3-9 in their final Pac-12 season, the Sun Devils' eight-win improvement is a school record — the previous was five.
 Arizona State and Indiana (11-1) are the only FBS schools with eight-win improvements over last year.

 Iowa State got into November undefeated for the first time since 1938.
 The Cyclones then lost back-to-back games before winning three in a row to get into their second Big 12 title game.
 They lost to Oklahoma in the 2020 game.